adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 cases be entitled to a vote; and when the votes are equal the question shall pass in the negative.

-Part III.---The House of Representatives.
+Part III.—The House of Representatives.

 24\.
 Constitution of House of Representatives.